MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/resourcedictionary-and-xaml-resource-references.md

 Finally, there is a resource lookup against platform resources.
 Platform resources include the control templates that are defined for each of the system UI themes, and which define the default appearance of all the controls that you use for UI in a Windows Runtime app.
 Platform resources also include a set of named resources that relate to system-wide appearance and themes.
 These resources are technically a [MergedDictionaries](https://msdn.microsoft.com/library/windows/apps/br208801) item, and thus are available for lookup from XAML or code once the app has loaded.
 For example, the system theme resources include a resource named "SystemColorWindowTextColor" that provides a [Color](https://msdn.microsoft.com/library/windows/apps/hh673723) definition to match app text color to a system window's text color that comes from the operating system and user preferences.
 Other XAML styles for your app can refer to this style, or your code can get a resource lookup value (and cast it to **Color** in the example case).

-For more info and for a list of the theme-specific and system resources that are available to a Windows Store app that uses XAML, see [XAML theme resources](xaml-theme-resources.md).
+For more info and for a list of the theme-specific and system resources that are available to a UWP app that uses XAML, see [XAML theme resources](xaml-theme-resources.md).

 If the requested key is still not found in any of these locations, a XAML parsing error/exception occurs.
 In certain circumstances, the XAML parse exception may be a run-time exception that is not detected either by a XAML markup compile action, or by a XAML design environment.